 - Your bowel surgery injury was misdiagnosed

-- Your bowel has been ruptured as a result of other medical negligence such as misdiagnosis of bowel cancer or the misdiagnosis of a bowel obstruction or infection
+- Your bowel has ruptured as a result of other medical negligence such as misdiagnosis of bowel cancer or the misdiagnosis of a bowel obstruction or infection

 At Devonshires Claims, we have a team of compassionate, experienced medical negligence solicitors who can advise and represent you in a bowel surgery negligence claim.
 We understand that you have trusted healthcare practitioners to take care of you and, for one reason or another, the care you received was not up to standard.
 We will fight tenaciously for the best compensation we can obtain and, where there has been negligence will never give up, regardless of the obstacles faced.